 Peel Stress at Temperature Gradient Boundaries

-At the boundary between a hot region and a cool region within an assembly, the differential expansion creates a sharp displacement discontinuity.
-The adhesive bond at this boundary is subjected to peel stress as the hotter material tries to expand away from the cooler material in the through-thickness direction.
-This peel concentration is a direct consequence of the in-plane temperature gradient and has no analog in uniform thermal analysis.
+At the boundary between hot and cool regions, differential expansion creates a sharp displacement discontinuity, subjecting the adhesive there to peel stress as the hotter material tries to expand away from the cooler material through the bond thickness — a direct consequence of the in-plane gradient with no analog in uniform thermal analysis.

 Analysis Methods for Uneven Heating